Top 3 Best Lathes For Bowl Turning In 2023

 Size

-Lathes come in a variety of sizes.
+Remember, lathes come in a variety of sizes.
 While the size is not as much a factor, personal preference and space considerations should be taken into account.

 Read: How High Should a Wood Lathe Be?